ktkennychow/ktkennychow/README.md

 # Hey there!
 Happy to meet you 🤠

-I am Kenny, a Full-Stack Developer with a background in product design.
+I am a Full-Stack Developer with a background in product design.

 I like to design and develop products with great user experiences that help increase productivity and connect people.